RafaelVidaurre/yakuza/Readme.md

 Requisites for a PR to be accepted
 ----------------------------------
-- If it is a feature, it should follow what we think will help Yakuza go forward, this means trully usefull features that will help more people, and not something that only helps your use case.
+- If it is a feature, it should follow what we think will help Yakuza go forward, this means truly useful features that will help more people, and not something that only helps your use case.
 ** We recommend creating a discussion about your idea before actually coding**
 - All tests must pass.
 Add tests to whatever you add to the framework (See testing guidelines below).
-- Merge conflicts should be fixed on your end
+- Merge conflicts should be fixed on your end.
-- Please note your PR may be on discussion for a while, don't worry if it is heading the right way it will make it to the master branch
+- Please note that your PR may be on discussion for a while, but don't worry: if it is heading the right way it will make it to the master branch.

 JSDocs
 ------